mlibrary/platform-engineering-team/use_adr_for_recording_decisions.md

 ### Information about ADRs

-* Michael Nygard's ["Documententing Architectual Decisions"](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)
+* Michael Nygard's ["Documententing Architecture Decisions"](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)
   article
 * [Markdown Any Decisions Records](https://adr.github.io/madr/#overview)

 ## Decision

-We will use Any/Architectural Decision Records to record decisions made by the Platform Engineering Team.
+We will use Any Decision Records (ADRs) to record decisions made by the Platform Engineering Team.

 ## Status

-Proposed
+Draft

 | January 23, 2023 |
 |-----------------|